Samsung F15 5G One UI 7 0 Android 15 Update 2025: Full Review of 55+ New Features & Improvements

 The new clock interface goes deeper:

-- Adjust size and thickness to preference
+• Change size and thickness to desire

 Expanded Lock Screen Widgets